 Women in Art II

 Role of women as visual artists in Europe and the Americas, focusing on the Twentieth Century.
-Grades are P/NP option.
+Grades are P/NP Option.

-Limitations on Enrollment: Not open for credit to students with credit In ASIAN 31.
+Limitations on Enrollment: Course not open for credit to students with credit in ART-3B.